AlBan52/Space_Imgur/README.md

 Downloading hubbles images is done
 ```
 The ```imgur_image_post.py``` script work start with authorization process.
 If you register your application above and got the tokens, you have to setup this data into ```.env``` file.
 In this case the authorization process begin without any messages to
 terminal.
-In anither case you'll see the authorization messages in console like example below:
+In another case you'll see the authorization messages in console like example below:
 ```
 Go to the following URL: https://api.imgur.com/oauth2/authorize?client_id=24uf2b4b&response_type=pin Enter pin code: 02071889cc